-In 2016, 97% of postgraduates from the School of Pharmacy who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £29,212 with the highest being £50,000.*
+In 2017, 94.7% of postgraduates in the school who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £28,000 with the highest being £40,000.*

 Those who take up a postgraduate research opportunity with us will not only receive support in terms of close contact with supervisors and specific training related to your area of research, you will also benefit from dedicated careers advice from our Careers and Employability Service.

 Our Careers and Employability Service offers a range of services including advice sessions, employer events, recruitment fairs and skills workshops – and once you have graduated, you will have access to the service for life.